Deep Spring Center

 After Friday, August 24, 2018 full payment is due at registration.

 Refunds: Your payment/deposit is refundable minus a $100 cancellation-processing fee until Friday, August 3, 2018; after that it is refundable only if someone on the waiting list takes your place.

 Retreat Information: Once registration is complete and payment is received, a welcome letter and retreat handbook will be emailed in mid-September.

 All Deep Spring Center teachers offer their time on a dana basis, joyfully sharing the teachings.
 Your free-will offerings to the teachers are welcomed.
 (Envelopes will be available at the retreat for your offering to the teachers).

 Check in opens at noon, the retreat begins mid-afternoon Monday, October 8 and ends Monday, October 15 after lunch.

 People flying into the Indianapolis airport may arrive a day early on Sunday, the 7th, and stay overnight without charge for room.
-Meals are optional and cost (to come) each.
+Meals are optional and cost $16.50 each.
 There are no restaurants/stores nearby.